 National Bridge Inventory: West Virginia

-• This is up from 1,444 bridges classified as structurally deficient in 2018.
+• This is down from 1,545 bridges classified as structurally deficient in 2020.

 County Year Built Daily Crossings Type of Bridge Location